MSiekpheng/Brick-Breaker-Game/README.md

 ### Classes & Objects

 #### Classes
+Classes define the blueprint for creating objects, encapsulating data and behavior into a single unit.
 - Classes, such as `Game`, `AuthenticationSystem`, `Admin`, `User`, etc., define the structure for objects in the system.
 - Each class represents a different part or functionality in the brick breaker game system.